TheMicronaut/TheMicronaut.github.io/theme-setup/index.md

  <div class="text-divider"></div>

 ##### Recommended Posts
  Jekyll's related posts mechanism is not convenient.
-I decided to choose myself what the recommended posts would be, when and if necessary.
+Ale decided himself to choose what the recommended posts would be, when and if necessary.
 To display a list of recommended posts, you have to add the following entry in the YAML front matter (beware of the spaces and all...) :

 {% highlight yaml %}
  relatedposts:
- - url: <link-1-to-your-internal-post, e.g. : /blog/vitae/when-the-child-was-a-child/>
+ - url: link-1-to-your-internal-post, e.g. : /blog/vitae/when-the-child-was-a-child/
- - url: <link-2-to-your-internal-post>
+ - url: link-2-to-your-internal-post
 {% endhighlight %}

 In this way, a list of recommended posts will appear at the bottom of your post.
 The recommended posts are applicable for posts only, not for pages.

 ##### Images & Figcaptions
 There is a lot to be said about images and figcaptions, but better have a look around this site to see how images and figcaptions are rendered compared to the original theme.

+##### Instafeed.js
+We have successfully integrated  [instafeed.js](http://instafeedjs.com/){:target="_blank"} scripts to fetch images from instagram.
+We are working towards a nice YAML front-matter API in which the script can easily be used in the posts.

 ---